Log-in/Sign-up

 Tech Needs: hi-speed Internet access; computer that enables student viewing of online videos and listening to audio lectures; highly recommended: students need the ability to watch streamed video on computer, phone, or tablet; SmartPhone for listening to downloaded audio history lectures and podcasts, and a working mic and headphones/speakers for live 3X monthly ZOOM class meetings.
 Our online American Yawp text can be read very easily on a tablet or SmartPhone.

 Class Description: This class will cover mainstream US History from early exploration and colonization to the present, using an online text, The American Yawp, as well as many original source documents, varied Internet resources, and the rich archive of material on our class site.
 Students will also listen to regularly scheduled history lectures produced by The Great Courses -- these are provided free to students via our class website.
 They also view the Biography of America lecture series, produced by Annenberg/CPB.
-Our class archives include all past original History Interviews, Biography Projects, History Film Reviews, Summer Book Reviews, 'History Happened Here' reviews, class entries in the annual Gilder Lehrman Institute Civil War Essay Contest (sadly no longer in operation... this was a class favorite!), past National History Day projects, and more, completed by past students-- new students are truly joining a long line of dedicated history explorers, and will add their work to our archives over the year.
+Our class archives include all past original History Interviews, Biography Projects, History Film Reviews, Summer Book Reviews, 'History Happened Here' reviews, class entries in the annual Gilder Lehrman Institute Civil War Essay Contest (sadly no longer in operation... this was a class favorite!), past National History Day projects, a special section about 'Past APUSH'ers Still Involved in History', and more-- new students are truly joining a long line of dedicated history explorers, and will add their work to our archives over the year.
 Students are also encouraged to use other outside sources (websites, videos, history-related novels, magazines, biographies, and visits to historical museums, etc.) for earning bonus points.
 Encouraging *student initiative* is a big part of my philosophy of teaching.

-Students will be required to submit two formal exam-style essays per month, using past AP US History exam essay prompts, as well as shorter less formal responses to 'History in the News', Primary-Documents (including historical cartoons), summaries of original History Interviews, and Document-Based Question (DBQ) Warm-Up responses.
+Students will be required to submit two formal exam-style essays per month, using past AP® US History exam essay prompts, as well as shorter less formal responses to 'History in the News' articles of their choice, Primary-Documents (including historical cartoons), summaries of original History Interviews, and Document-Based Question (DBQ) Warm-Up responses.
 Early December includes a Civil War film/documentary review project.
 For those students who can readily keep on top of regular assignments, there are also many optional quick bonus assignments for extra credit-- many students really find these engaging and fascinating, even though they are not required for earning a very strong grade in the course.

 Our class is *no longer* able to take part in the Gilder Lehrman Civil War Contest, as that program was 'retired' in fall of 2019-- this had been a VERY meaningful research project for students.
 Know that our class had a national level winner every year we took part (four years in a row!).

 Our replacement research activity involves all students in the class taking part in preparing a project entry following guidelines for National History Day, with a project related in some way to the greater Civil War Era.
-I had always had several students each school year who have taken part in this excellent program, and this year's class is just now working at completing their projects-- some are writing research papers, developing a creative historical fiction piece, creating an original website, filming a 10-minute documentary, or preparing a performance or exhibit.
+I had always had several students each school year who have taken part in this excellent program, and this year's class is just now working at completing their projects-- some are writing research papers, developing a creative historical fiction stories, creating an original website, filming a 10-minute documentary, or preparing a performance or exhibit.
 While I don't require students to actually participate in regional NHD competitions, they are all preparing projects that meet NHD guidelines.
 Monthly 'Check-In's' are set starting very early in the school year, so that students understand the National History Day guidelines and have time to develop a meaningful project on a topic they personally find fascinating.
-We will aim to have a 'Gala Event' live on Zoom in late May where students will have the opportunity to share their final projects with the whole class.
+We will aim to have a 'Gala Event' live on Zoom in late May (after the AP exam!) where students will have the opportunity to share their final projects with the whole class.
 In 2022 we had almost a half-dozen students qualify for the *national* level of this competition, and many who made it to their state-level competitions after earning top awards at regionals-- and in 2023, APUSH'er Abigail Yang earned the 2nd place award nationally for her outstanding research paper.
-This was a real testament to the time and energy each of these students put into their projects!
+Last year APUSH'er Edward Stone made it to the national level with his 3-D exhibit, and several who made it to their state level contests.
+This is a real testament to the time and energy each of these students put into their projects!

-A summer history book review project is also part of the class-- I send out a list of possible books to use by early July, and students can also suggest books they own that might meet this requirement.
-A mid-year review, comprised of 50 multiple-choice questions from actual back AP US History exams, is completed in mid-January, to help students gauge their progress to date.
+A summer history book review project is also part of the class-- and this year the list of books will all relate in some way to general CIVIL WAR ERA, as I want this to be helpful to students as they think about their National History Day Project ideas.
+I will send out a list of possible books to use by early July, and students can also suggest books they own that might meet this requirement.
+A mid-year review, comprised of 50 multiple-choice questions from actual back AP® US History exams, is completed in mid-January, to help students gauge their progress to date.
 Further, we hold two simulated online 'Dinner Parties' where students take on the role of various historical characters, who 'meet' in a written discussion forum to discuss issues related to a particular era or theme (Revolutionary War Era in October and then Social Reform/Labor/Industry Leaders Theme in February).

 LIVE ONLINE aspects of this class, using ZOOM: